The Irish Connection (Brian McFadden album)

-The Irish Connection is fourth studio album released by Irish singer-songwriter, Brian McFadden.
+The Irish Connection is the fourth studio album released by Irish singer-songwriter, Brian McFadden.
 The album was released on 1 March 2013 in Ireland, followed three days later on 4 March in the United Kingdom.
 The album was preceded by the release of the lead single, a cover of "All I Want Is You", a duet with Ronan Keating, released on 25 February 2013.
-The album contains ten covers of songs by popular Irish artists, including U2, Sinead O'Connor and Damien Rice.
+The album contains ten covers of songs by popular Irish artists, including U2, Sinéad O'Connor and Damien Rice.

 Background

 "The Irish Connection" is McFadden's first album to be released in the United Kingdom in over eight years, with both his second and third studio albums, Set in Stone and Wall of Soundz, being Australian exclusive releases.
 The album contains ten covers of songs by popular Irish artists, described as McFadden as a platform for "showcasing the strength and versatility of his voice, through some of the very best Irish songwriting".
 In an interview on his official website, McFadden confirmed that he personally chose each track on the album, covering artists such as Snow Patrol, The Cranberries, Damien Rice, Enya and Van Morrison.

-The album also features collaborations with fellow Irish artists, including Ronan Keating on the album's lead single, "All I Want is You", Sinead O'Connor on "Black Is the Colour", and Christy Dignam on "Crazy World".
+The album also features collaborations with fellow Irish artists, including Ronan Keating on the album's lead single, "All I Want is You", Sinéad O'Connor on "Black Is the Colour", and Christy Dignam on "Crazy World".
 In promotion of the album, McFadden was confirmed as the support act for Keating's 'Fires' tour during January and February 2013, including the main focus date at the O2 Arena in London.
 The album was executively produced by both McFadden and Robert Conley, who executively produced his last album, Wall of Soundz.
 The album was mixed by Philip Magee and recorded in Dublin, Ireland and Sydney, Australia.

 McFadden said of the album in an interview with his official website: "This album is something I have wanted to do for a long time.
 Ireland has produced some of the greatest songs in history and I decided I would put my own twist on a collection of my favourite ever Irish songs by returning to my heritage, and showcasing my voice at its very best."